Cloudmersive/Cloudmersive.APIClient.Java/docs/ConvertDocumentApi.md

 # **convertDocumentHtmlToPng**
 > PdfToPngResult convertDocumentHtmlToPng(inputFile)

-Convert HTML to PNG image array
+Convert HTML document file to PNG image array

 Convert standard HTML, with full support for CSS, JavaScript, Images, and other complex behavior to an array of PNG images, one for each page.
 To use external files in your HTML such as images, use an absolute URL to the file.